Inflationary entanglement: Particle production in inflationary phase

-where $\beta_p$ and $\beta_q$ are the Bogolubov coefficients \cite{gp1,ref1}, related to the homogeneous background expansion.
-As discussed in the Introduction, these leads to gravitational (or quantum) particle production (GPP), provided by a consolidate mechanism, see e.g. \cite{gp1,gp2,gp3, gp4}, and also widely-investigated in the inflationary regime \cite{lyth,gp5}.
+where $\beta_p$ and $\beta_q$ are Bogolubov coefficients \cite{gp1,ref1}, associated to the field evolution with respect to the homogeneous background.
+See, for example, \cite{bel2} for a derivation of Eq. \eqref{numbdens}.
+As discussed in the Introduction, nonzero Bogolubov coefficients leads to gravitational (or quantum) particle production (GPP), provided by a consolidate mechanism, see e.g. \cite{gp1,gp2,gp3, gp4}, and also widely-investigated in the inflationary regime \cite{lyth,gp5}.
+In the context of cosmological perturbations, the GPP process due to inflationary expansion is also associated to entropy generation, as the result of squeezing of fluctuations modes on super-Hubble scales \cite{entrop1,entrop2,entrop3}.
+As we will discuss later on, this mechanism differs from entanglement production due to perturbations only.

 The main disadvantage in dealing with Bogolubov transformations on a FRW background is that they only mix modes of the same momentum \cite{ent2}.
 This leads, in principle, to particle-antiparticle pair production, which may annihilate.
 On the other side, geometric particle production is not restricted to such pairs.
 This is due to the presence of inhomogeneities, which break space translation symmetry so that linear momentum is no longer conserved.
 In Eq. \eqref{numbdens} we notice the presence of a purely geometric contribution, namely the first term, but we also notice that nonzero Bogolubov coefficients can enhance the geometric mechanism of production here studied, resulting in a larger number of particles produced.
 This effect should be further investigated, especially in the attempt of deducing dark matter from a geometric mechanism of particle production \cite{bel2}.
+Alternative proposals for geometric quasi-particles have also been studied, see e.g. \cite{add1}.